-In addition, this information can only be given to the user in one of three ways:
+In addition, this information can only be given to the user in one of four ways:

 - 1. In person at the NMCC Main Campus in the Information Technology office; - 2.
 By US mail to the address maintained on file in the Registration office; - 3.
+Via Zoom with appropriate state issued ID - 4.
 Through an Off-Campus Center Director who will be bound by the same conditions above.